Brent Yamashita - PT, MPT, CFMT, FFMT, FAAOMPT

 In 2009 Brent passed the Certification in Functional Manual Therapy (CFMT) with distinction and at the top of his class.
 He accepted the invitation to the year long Fellowship in Functional Manual Therapy in 2010-11.
 He now serves as the Clinic Director of Johnson & Johnson Physical Therapy and is a faculty member for the IPA Fellowship in Steamboat Springs, CO.
 In addition to clinical responsibilities, Brent is an instructor for FMI and FMII both domestically and in Japan and is part of the examination board for CFMT.
 He is a member of the American Physical Therapy Association, Orthopaedics Section, and the American Academy of Orthopaedic Manual Physical Therapists.
 He has had several case studies accepted for International and National Conferences, including the successful resolution of lower back pain and nerve root pain after failed back and knee surgery, the importance of referring a patient to an MD when symptoms were related to a blood clot in the leg and lung, and working with a frozen shoulder patient when uncontrolled thyroid problems were associated.

-Brent and his family enjoy the outdoors and life adventures together.
+Brent and his family enjoy the outdoors, winter travel for girl’s hockey games and life adventures together.
 He has run marathons and half marathons at average speed, plays hockey, the guitar, and may occasionally ollie on a skateboard or break forth in spontaneous breakdance.

 anthony j. tomaselli - pt, cfmt, dpt, cmtpt